Brandi Hephner LaBanc may leave her job as the university’s vice chancellor for student affairs.

 If Hephner LaBanc is offered and accepts the job in Utah, this would leave three spots vacant in department of student affairs at the end of the semester.

 Rod Guajardo, a UM spokesman, said it’s normal for the university’s top administrators “to be sought after by other national universities” or to retire from Ole Miss after many years.

-Hephner LaBanc’s interview at the University of Utah also comes shortly after Jeffrey Vitter, the former chancellor at the University of Mississippi, said he didn’t have enough time to assemble a broad leadership team while at Ole Miss in an interview to potentially become the president of the University of South Florida.
+Hephner LaBanc’s interview at the University of Utah also comes shortly after Jeffrey Vitter, the former chancellor at the University of Mississippi, said he didn’t spend enough time before taking the job in 2015 to broaden his leadership team while at Ole Miss in an interview to potentially become the president of the University of South Florida.